Jarrad Rogers: 2005–2014: Success in the United Kingdom

 In early 2013, Jarrad co-wrote "Lost Boys" with Roy Stryde and Australian Band, 5 Seconds of Summer which was performed by the band while they were supporting One Direction on their world tour.
 "Ghost Ship", co-written by Jarrad, Devlin and Alex Clare was released on A Moving Picture, the second studio album by English rapper Devlin.
 The album was released on 4 February 2013 and peaked at number 19 on the UK charts.
 In May 2013, "Fire Starter", a song co-written with Lindy Robbins and Julia Michaels, was released on the fourth studio album by Demi Lovato, on Hollywood Records.
 The album debuted at number three on the US Billboard 200 with first-week sales of 110,000 copies, becoming her best-selling debut week of her career.
 "Fire Starter" was chosen by E! to feature on their promotion for the 8th season of Keeping Up with the Kardashians.

 Icona Pop released "In the Stars", a song co-written and produced by Jarrad which appears on their full-length album, This Is...
 Icona Pop.
 "In the Stars" was also released in association with Samsung's Galaxy series, using a 'Galaxy mix' of the original.
 In December 2013, Rebecca Ferguson released her second album Freedom which includes five songs co-written and produced by Jarrad.
 The album debuted at number 6 and the single "I Hope" debuted at number 15 on the UK charts.
 The Album achieved a silver certification from the BPI after just 3 weeks since its release date followed by a Gold certification on 27 December 2013.

-Glorious, the debut studio album by the Grammy award winner Foxes, released 12 May 2014, features 'Night Owl' which Jarrad co-wrote and produced.
+Glorious, the debut studio album by the Grammy award winner Foxes, released 12 May 2014, features 'Night Owls Early Birds' which Jarrad co-wrote and produced.
 In July 2014, 'Lost Boy' was released on the Australian version of 5 Seconds of Summer's self-titled debut studio album.
 The album which went to number 1 on the Australian charts.
 He co-wrote with James Morrison for his forthcoming album.
 He also collaborated with Charli XCX for releases for a number of artists.
 On 28 July, Neon Jungle released 'So Alive', produced by Jarrad and co-written with Charli XCX and Ana Diaz.
 Neon Jungle's album, 'Welcome to the Jungle', went to number 8 on the UK Album Charts.